 ECSS-E-ST-10-03_0750275

-Boundary conditions, in the static load test, shall be demonstrated to be representative of flight boundary constraints or alternatively test forces on boundary constraints shall be measured.
+Boundary conditions, in the static load test, shall be demonstrated to be representative of flight boundary constraints or alternatively test forces on boundary constraints be measured.

 ECSS-E-ST-10-03_0750276

-When a dummy structure is used in the static load test, it shall be demonstrated that it is representative in terms of stiffness and as far as the constraints of the replaced flight component are concerned.
+When a dummy structure is used in the static load test, it shall be demonstrated that it is representative in terms of stiffness and as far as the constraints imposed by the replaced flight component are concerned.

 Spin test